open-telemetry/opentelemetry-collector-contrib/instrumentation/opentelemetry-instrumentation-celery/README.rst

 When tracing a celery worker process, tracing and instrumention both must be initialized after the celery worker process is initialized.
-This is required for any tracing components that might use threading to work correctly such as the BatchExportSpanProcessor.
+This is required for any tracing components that might use threading to work correctly such as the BatchSpanProcessor.
 Celery provides a signal called ``worker_process_init`` that can be used to accomplish this as shown in the example above.

 References